bernardpeh/practical-symfony-3/manuscript/Chapter_16.md

 Once done, you will see a new profile toolbar.
 Give the profile a name, say "songbird prod default".

+## Reverse Proxy and APCU

-We will do another optimisation for the sake of illustration.
-Symfony comes with a reverse proxy, let us enable it.
+We will do another optimisation.
+Symfony comes with a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) and the ability to use [apcu](http://php.net/manual/en/book.apcu.php), let us enable it.

 ```
 # web/app.php